 - Additional application requirements for proposed water quality enhancement projects;

-- The TWDB will develop and implement a formal prioritization system for EDAP applications;
+- A formal prioritization system for EDAP applications;

 - The total amount of grants may not exceed 70 percent of EDAP's total amount of financial assistance at any time;